 Elite freestylers understand that having a strong early vertical forearm is essential to fast swimming.
 Having good EVF means that you get into the catch earlier, which results in a “fuller” and more powerful pulling motion.

-Coley Stickels, coach at the University of Alabama, has used the retraction drill with his swimmers in the past, including Olympians Abbey Weitzel, Roland Schoeman and Santo Condorelli.
+Coley Stickels, a longtime NCAA coach who has worked with countless Olympians over the years, has used the retraction drill with his swimmers in the past, including Olympians Abbey Weitzel, Roland Schoeman and Santo Condorelli.

 Some focus points on doing the drill properly: